reddit/devvit/devvit-docs/docs/quickstart/quickstart-mod-tool.md

 ## Environment Setup

 1. Install Node.JS and NPM ([instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))
-2. Inside of a your terminal, run `npx devvit@next init --template=mod-tool`.
-Alternatively, you can go to `https://developers.reddit.com/new` if you would like to select a different starter template.
+2. Go to `https://developers.reddit.com/new` and choose Mod Tool under Other templates.
 3. Go through the wizard.
 You will need to create a Reddit account and connect it to Reddit developers.
 4. Follow the instructions on your terminal.